 So is MUSIC.
 And EXERCISE – but only if you like it.

 Medically, if necessary, catecholamines can be boosted by certain drugs such as Wellbutrin.

 Gamma aminobutyric acid is extremely calming.
 The most direct way to raise GABA that I know of is through prescription medications such as benzodiazapenes.

-Try using intense exercise such as sprinting or boxing, or just a little bit of good-form heavy lifting, to release any pent-up fight-or-flight chemicals, and like with endorphins, see if you can find a minimum amount of time that gives you a maximum feeling of calm afterward.
-Jumping up and down, clenching your muscles, and shaking — and then relaxing — can all release that “fight-or-flight” energy and trigger GABA.
-So can laughing.
+Try using intense exercise such as sprinting or boxing, or just a little bit of good-form heavy lifting, to release any pent-up fight-or-flight chemicals, and just like with endorphins, see if you can find a minimum amount of time that gives you a maximum feeling of calm afterward.
+Jumping up and down, clenching your muscles, and SHAKING VIGOROUSLY for 20 second intervals – and then relaxing — can all release that pent up stressful energy, and trigger GABA.
+So can LAUGHING.

-But one of the other best ways to boost GABA is indirectly, by focusing on oxytocin:
+Alternatively, one of the other best ways to boost your feelings of calm is indirectly, by focusing on oxytocin:

 The best way to raise oxytocin is by CUDDLING A LOVED ONE, or CUDDLING A PET – especially if you’re thinking of how much you love the person (or kitten!) when you do it.

 However, you don’t need to have either of those handy to trigger this hormone.
 You can also boost your oxytocin through any type of close friendship or SENSE OF COMMUNITY.